 If you are updating your product license after the installation, see Updating the Product License.

-For product versions 2.5+, the docroot settings are automatically moved to the Aspera configuration file, aspera.conf.
-If you are upgrading from product version 2.2 or earlier, the installer converts your old configuration files to the new format, using a "strict" method.
-The conversion will fail if the old aspera.conf has errors or unrecognized directives.
-To review and convert aspera.conf manually, first move it if it is not in the default location /opt/aspera/etc. To review any errors, run a strict conversion manually.
+For product versions 2.5+, the docroot settings have been moved to the Aspera configuration file, aspera.conf.
+When upgrading from product version 2.2 or earlier, the installer converts your old configuration files to the new format, using a "strict" method.
+If the old aspera.conf file has errors or unrecognized directives, the conversion will fail.
+To review the errors, run a strict conversion manually.
+Change aspera.conf's path if it is not in the default location.

 $ cd /opt/aspera/etc $ sudo asconfigurator -T -F convert_conf_V1_data ./aspera.conf